Application Operations¶

 Note

-In the above examples, http://drove.local:7000 is the endpoint of the leader.
-TEST_APP-3 is the Application ID.
+is the Application ID.
 Authorization is basic auth.

-Cluster Operation Specification
+Cluster Operation Specification¶

 When an operation is submitted to the cluster, a cluster op spec needs to be specified.
 This is needed to control different aspects of the operation, including parallelism of an operation or increase the timeout for the operation and so on.